 Wild land under threat - why the Planning Bill needs amended

-We don't dispute the need for renewable energy projects and we support the Government’s aim of reducing carbon emissions by the most effective methods, but we don't think building industrial-scale wind farms in Wild Land Areas - most of which are peatlands which store vast amounts of carbon - is the answer.
-There needs to be a stronger focus than before on energy efficiency and reduction, as well as more support for the growing potential for other technologies such as solar power and floating offshore wind power.
+We support the Government’s aim of reducing carbon emissions by the most effective methods, but we don't think industrial-scale development in Wild Land Areas - most of which are peatlands which store vast amounts of carbon - is the answer.
+There needs to more research, development and investment focusing on energy efficiency and reduction, as well as greater support for other technologies such as solar power and floating offshore wind power.